Émile Hugot

-Charles Paul Émile Hugot (1904–1993), known as Émile Hugot was a sugar technologist, manager of sugar factories and he wrote the standard text on engineering in sugar factories.
+Charles Paul Émile Hugot (1904–1993), known as Émile Hugot was a French sugar technologist, manager of sugar factories and he wrote the standard text on engineering in sugar factories.

 Early life and education

 Hugot was born in Saint-Denis, Réunion in 1904 and died in the same city in 1993.
 Emile Hugot pursued his secondary education at the Leconte de Lisle High School (Collège Bourbon) and later at the Lycée Saint-Louis in Paris.
 He continued his studies at the Ecole Centrale des Arts et Manufactures in Paris in 1923, after gaining his engineering degree he did military service, training as a cadet officer at the artillery school in Poitiers, he became a lieutenant in the artillery in Blida, Algeria.

 He returned to civilian life as a trainee chemist at the sugar factories on the French mainland at Artres and Bucy-le-Long before returning to Réunion in May 1928.